July was another busy month at DigitalOcean as we introduced the support for PostgreSQL 12 on Managed Databases. Here are the highlights of July:

 Upgrading to PostgreSQL 12 from previous versions is free.
 We hope you upgrade your databases and take advantage of all the new capabilities and enhancements that version 12 has to offer.

-- Floating IPs billing update (a reminder): Floating IPs are publicly accessible static IP addresses that you can assign to Droplets.
-Floating IPs are always free when assigned to a Droplet, but we have now started charging for unassigned Floating IPs.
-The first charge will appear in July 2020 invoices for all floating IPs that were not assigned to Droplets during the month of June.
-If you have unassigned Floating IPs that you don't need, please delete them to avoid any charges.
+Reserved IPs billing update (a reminder): Reserved IPs (formerly named Floating IPs) are publicly accessible static IP addresses that you can assign to Droplets.
+Reserved IPs are always free when assigned to a Droplet, but we have now started charging for unassigned Reserved IPs.
+The first charge will appear in July 2020 invoices for all Reserved IPs that were not assigned to Droplets during the month of June.
+If you have unassigned Reserved IPs that you don’t need, please delete them to avoid any charges.

 U.S. state tax collection for AZ, HI, NY, PA, WA, and WV has begun: To ensure compliance with the requirements of the United States as it pertains to the taxability of our services, we charge sales tax to DigitalOcean customers in certain states.
 We have started the state tax collection for Arizona, Hawaii, New York, Pennsylvania, Washington, and West Virginia and charges will appear on the August invoice.
 Click here to learn about the tax rate, states in which we charge taxes, and FAQ related to taxes.